svalio/atlassian-connect-express-encryption/README.md

 ## Getting Started

-The fastest way to get started is to install the `atlas-connect` tool.
+The fastest way to get started is to install the `atlas-connect` CLI tool.
 The CLI makes it possible to generate a `atlassian-connect-express` enabled add-on scaffold very quickly.
 To install:

     npm i -g atlas-connect